 How it Works

-Marriage Allowance lets you transfer £1,250 of your Personal Allowance to your husband, wife or civil partner.
+Marriage Allowance lets you transfer £1,250 of your Personal Allowance (external link) to your husband, wife or civil partner.

 This reduces their tax by up to £250 in the tax year (6 April to 5 April the next year).

 To benefit as a couple, you (as the lower earner) must normally have an income below your Personal Allowance - this is usually £12,500.

 You can calculate how much tax you could save as a couple (external link).
 You should call the Income Tax Helpline (external link) instead if you receive other income such as dividends, savings or benefits from your job.
 You can also call if you don’t know what your taxable income is.

 When you transfer some of your Personal Allowance to your husband, wife or civil partner you might have to pay more tax yourself, but you could still pay less as a couple.

 Your income is £11,500 and your Personal Allowance is £12,500, so you don’t pay tax.

 Your partner’s income is £20,000 and their Personal Allowance is £12,500, so they pay tax on £7,500 (their ‘taxable income’).
 This means as a couple you are paying Income Tax on £7,500.

 When you claim Marriage Allowance you transfer £1,250 of your Personal Allowance to your partner.
 Your Personal Allowance becomes £11,250 and your partner gets a ‘tax credit’ on £1,250 of their taxable income.